ToolShareApp/Backend/README.md

 # Instructions

-Please follow these instructions when setting this repo up to work locally or seploying to production
+Please follow these instructions when setting this repo up to work locally or deploying to production.

 ## Local setup